 My work focuses on the theme of the home and finding a place for myself within it.
 The imagery I use questions ideas about interior and exterior space and my interactions within it.
 I often recreate the environments I inhabit through obsessive mark making in drawing and installation processes.
 Physically, this manifests through two-dimensional and three-dimensional environments.
 In my two-dimensional settings, I use panel or paper to drawn on or manipulate with ink, paint, graphite, dirt, spray paint or screen printing processes.
 My three-dimensional environments allow for me to create installations by building out home interiors and priming each surface to create a new blank palette for my drawn hatch marks.
 My interiors then become interactive and function as a living drawing.

 Anne Muntges is an artist who makes highly detailed drawings, prints, and installation art based on concepts of the home.
-Born in Denver and based in Brooklyn, her work was recently on view in the exhibition Work From Home: Anne Muntges & Alan Ruiz, with Art-In-Building at 125 Maiden Lane.
-Her work has been exhibited in New York at the New York Foundation for the Arts, International Print Center and Lilac Museum Steamship; in Chicago at the Ukrainian Institute of Modern Art; in Buffalo at the Burchfield Penney Art Center, the University at Buffalo Gallery, and Indigo Gallery; and in Knoxville as a part of the Southern Graphics Council International Conference.
+Born in Denver and based in Brooklyn, her work was recently on view in the exhibition Drawn In, at th Children’s Museum of the Arts in Manhattan, New York.
+Her work has been exhibited iat the New York Foundation for the Arts, International Print Center and Lilac Museum Steamship; in Chicago at the Ukrainian Institute of Modern Art; in Buffalo at the Burchfield Penney Art Center, the University at Buffalo Gallery, and Indigo Gallery; and in Knoxville as a part of the Southern Graphics Council International Conference.
 She received a BFA from the Kansas City Art Institute and an MFA from the University at Buffalo.
 Muntges completed a residencies at Anchor Graphics, Bemis Center for Contemporary Arts, Vermont Studio Center, & Ox-Bow, and received a New York Foundation for the Arts Fellowship in Printmaking/Drawing/Artist Books in 2014.
 In 2017, Muntges was awarded fellowships at BRIC in Brooklyn, NY ,Guttenberg Arts in Guttenberg, NJ, ant the Roswell Artist in Residence Program in Roswell, NM.